RESOStandards/transport/data-dictionary.md

 It's expected that applicants will ensure they pass all RESO Data Dictionary tests and have reviewed results to their satisfaction prior to applying for certification.

-Guides exist to help them with the evaluation process **TODO:** Create guide.
+Guides exist to help them with the evaluation process.

-Any questions regarding automated testing tools and revised certification procedures should be directed to [Joshua Darnell](mailto:josh@reso.org).
+Any questions regarding automated testing tools and revised certification procedures should be directed to [dev@reso.org](mailto:dev@reso.org).
 For any other questions, or to start the certification process please contact [RESO Certification](mailto:certification@reso.org).

 ### Application